icegodness/edge_split/README.md

 # edge_split
-a program for test response time  in edge and server co-inference, tested on licheepi 4A
+a simple program for test response time in edge and server co-inference enviroment, tested on licheepi 4A board.

 reference:https://github.com/h-shawn/Split-learning